deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18785/index.md

 {{< /button >}}

 #### Why does it matter?
-This research paper investigates the impact of model editing techniques on the general capabilities and safety of Large Language Models (LLMs).
-The authors perform a comprehensive evaluation of various editing methods and find that current methods, while effective for small-scale knowledge updates, significantly impair LLM performance and safety when applied at larger scales.
-This challenges the prevailing assumption that model editing is a safe and efficient method for updating LLMs.
+This research paper investigates the impact of model editing techniques on the general capabilities of large language models (LLMs).
+The authors perform a comprehensive evaluation across various editing methods, LLM sizes, and datasets, revealing limitations in existing methods, especially when scaling edits beyond a certain threshold.
 #### Key Takeaways

 {{< alert "star" >}}
-{{< typeit speed=10 lifeLike=true >}} Model editing degrades LLM performance on general benchmarks, especially with many edits. {{< /typeit >}}
+{{< typeit speed=10 lifeLike=true >}} Existing model editing methods cause inevitable performance degradation on general benchmarks as the number of edits increases. {{< /typeit >}}
 {{< /alert >}}

 {{< alert "star" >}}
-{{< typeit speed=10 startDelay=1000 lifeLike=true >}} Instruction-tuned LLMs are more robust to editing than base models. {{< /typeit >}}
+{{< typeit speed=10 startDelay=1000 lifeLike=true >}} Instruction-tuned LLMs are more robust to editing than base models, exhibiting less performance drop. {{< /typeit >}}
 {{< /alert >}}

 {{< alert "star" >}}
-{{< typeit speed=10 startDelay=2000 lifeLike=true >}} Edited models, even safety-aligned ones, exhibit significantly reduced safety. {{< /typeit >}}
+{{< typeit speed=10 startDelay=2000 lifeLike=true >}} Current editing methods are only suitable for small-scale knowledge updates, highlighting the need for more practical and reliable editing methods. {{< /typeit >}}
 {{< /alert >}}

 ------